 Knowsley Council employed Architectural Emporium to transform Huyton Village by rejuvenating existing shop fronts.
 First, we produced a vision for the wider shopping precinct with plans for new buildings and landscape interventions, before focussing on individual shop fronts within existing urban blocks.
-Phase 1 involves the refurbishment of 5 shops within the ownership of the council.
-The council had acquired the shops to use as a ‘test’ for the impact of upgrading shop fronts and its effect on the town as a whole.
+Phase 1 involved the refurbishment of 5 shops within the ownership of the council.
+The council had acquired the shops to use as a ‘test’ for the impact of upgrading shop fronts and its effect on the town centre as a whole.
 It has proved hugely successful and has led to the programme being rolled out along the rest of the high street.
-The nature of the building block and original typology led to an approach which promotes small independent shops.
-Architectural Emporium developed a number of schemes which respected the fundamental elements of the original building but created a big enough impact to promote change in the rest of the area.
+Phase 2 involved the conversion of another block of 6 shop fronts.
+Phase 3 comprised a further three shops.
+The nature of the building block and original typology led to an approach which promoted small independent shops and more diverse usage with a focus on introducng some evening use to populate the centre.
+Architectural Emporium developed individual schemes for each block, which respected the fundamental elements of each building but created a big enough impact to promote change in the rest of the area.
 The chosen design uses a mix of contemporary and traditional interventions to create a timeless feel that can appeal to the whole community.
-The council were also keen to use timber, which could be seen as more of a risk and involve a higher level of maintenance, however it is much more approachable and tactile than aluminum, which has proved ideal for this first phase.
+Architectural Emporium continue to work closely with Knowsley Council to incrementally improve Derby Rd.